Armenia recently saw it´s first Craft Beer Brewery opening its doors in its capital Yerevan.

 Coney Island.
 5.5%.
 American Pale Ale.

-From the menu: An American interpretation of classic English style.
-A pale, refreshing and hoppy ale characterized by tropical, fruity, citrus-like American variety hop character, producing medium-high hop bitterness, flavor, and aroma.
+From the menu: An American interpretation of the classic English style.
+A pale, refreshing and hoppy ale characterized by tropical, fruity, citrus-like American variety hop character, producing medium-high hop bitterness, flavour, and aroma.
 Medium-body and with sufficient supporting malt to make the beer balanced and drinkable.

 A gorgeous smell of great hops to this beer and spicy bitterness to it, It pours clear dark amber with a small but lasting off-white head.
 Aroma is citrus fruits.
 Overall a good Pale Ale 7/10.